VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ## Summary

 This contextual bandit tutorial showcases a real-world simulation scenario for using the contextual bandit approach to reinforcement learning.
 We take a context and a set of actions and learn what actions worked best for a given context.
 The result is that the learner responds rapidly to real-world changes.
-We showed that allowing the learner to interact with the world resulted in higher rewards than the “without learning” baseline.
+We showed that allowing the learner to interact with the world resulted in higher rewards than the "without learning" baseline.

 This tutorial worked with simplistic features.
 VW supports high dimensional sparse features, [different exploration algorithms and policy evaluation approaches](contextual_bandits.html#contextual-bandit-algorithms-and-input-formats).